-The Leeds Stammering Support Service (SSS) provide a service to children and adults which can be accessed if you meet the above criteria.
-The Leeds SSS continue to provide a service to children and adults from outside of Leeds provided there is an identified organisation to pay for this such as the Clinical Commissioning Group (CCG).
-If you would like to make a fluency/stammering referral see the Stammering Support Service pages for further information/referral form.
+The Leeds Stammering Support Service (SSS) provide a service to children and adults who stammer.
+If you would like to make a fluency/stammering referral see the Stammering Support Service page for further information which includes the referral criteria on the referral form.

 The Communication Aids Service (CAS) also provide a service to adults.
 Professionals are able to refer to the service - please check the Criteria Matrix and Pathway Thresholds before referring to service using the attached referral form.